AshkanRafiee/CSGOVAC/README.md

 # CSGOVAC

-CSGOVAC is a CMD Script that performs some actions to remove temporary CSGO VAC Ban Error.
+CSGOVAC is a batch Script that performs some actions to remove temporary CSGO VAC Ban Error.

 ## Installation